Generated 2026-06-24, viewed through the bent lens of Build to Think.

 The day’s hours, plotted as a clock

-Midnight retook the top slot by a hair: 00:00 (109 commits) edged 11pm (106) and 8am (106), with 10pm (85), 9pm (78) and noon (77) close behind.
-The pattern is still resolutely bimodal — a late-night building wing and a morning sprint — and the shape is the whole point.
+The pattern is still resolutely bimodal — a late-night building wing and a morning sprint, with a dead zone in the 4–6am window where even this keyboard sleeps.
+The shape is the whole point.
 This is work that happens around a full-time job, in the hours the job doesn’t claim.
-Nobody schedules a game engine for 11pm; it schedules itself.
+Nobody schedules a game’s boss-entrance animation for 11pm; it schedules itself.
+(The exact spoke heights are recomputed live below — the radial reflects the repos as they stand today.)

 Commits by hour of day — 24-hour radial